 Core Courses: MA in Peacebuilding (1-year Program)

-- Program Design, Monitoring and Evaluation for Peacebuilding
+- Program Design, Monitoring and Evaluation

 Core Courses: MA in Peace and Justice (2-year Program)